duvall3/rat-pac/user/doc/README_duvall3/README.md

 ---

-_NOTE: This document presupposes that a working installation of RAT-PAC and its accompanying build of ROOT are active on the machine in use.
+_NOTE: This document assumes that a working installation of RAT-PAC and its accompanying build of ROOT are active on the machine in use.
 In other words, the version of ROOT used MUST be one compiled against RAT-PAC, as described in the RAT-PAC documentation [here](https://rat.readthedocs.io/en/latest/installation.html)._